abhaymali1147/Market-Research-Updates/1102/Montanic_Acid_EsterMarket.md

- <p>The global Montanic Acid Ester market size was estimated at USD 89 million in 2023 and is projected to reach USD 117.14 million by 2032, exhibiting a <strong>CAGR</strong> of 3.10% during the forecast period.</p>
+ <p><strong>The global Montanic Acid Ester market size was estimated at USD 89 million in 2023 and is projected to reach USD 117.14 million by 2032, exhibiting a <strong>CAGR</strong> of 3.10% during the forecast period.</strong></p>

- <p><strong>Download FREE Sample of this Report @ <a href="https://www.statsmarketresearch.com/download-free-sample/8028905/global-montanic-acid-ester-forecast-2025-2032-339">https://www.statsmarketresearch.com/download-free-sample/8028905/global-montanic-acid-ester-forecast-2025-2032-339</a></strong></p>
+ <p><strong>Download FREE Sample of this Report @ <a href="https://www.statsmarketresearch.com/download-free-sample/8028906/global-montanic-acid-ester-forecast-2025-2032-332">https://www.statsmarketresearch.com/download-free-sample/8028906/global-montanic-acid-ester-forecast-2025-2032-332</a></strong></p>

- <p>North America Montanic Acid Ester market size was estimated at USD 24.44 million in 2023, at a <strong>CAGR</strong> of 2.66% during the forecast period of 2025 through 2032.</p>
+ <p><strong>North America Montanic Acid Ester market size was estimated at USD 24.44 million in 2023, at a <strong>CAGR</strong> of 2.66% during the forecast period of 2025 through 2032.</strong></p>